-Price increases can be a tricky subject.
+Price increases can be a tricky subject, especially if you’re just getting started with your cleaning company.
 On one hand, it is a powerful strategy that can help improve your company’s bottom line.
 On the other, it can become a point of contention among your customers, potentially causing them to evaluate alternative cleaning providers.
 By implementing a well-thought out strategy, you can effectively increase prices without jeopardizing your customer base.
 Here are 4 tips to help you along the way.

 Proactively tell customers